SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 ##### In one or two sentences for each, explain why the following mistakes would lead to a failed PCR reaction (assume 30 cycles of the typical denaturation, annealing, and extension temperature sequence unless otherwise noted):

 1.   *A human DNA polymerase was used rather than Taq DNA polymerase.*
 	1. Taq DNA polymerase was isolated from temperature-tolerant bacteria, and thus, it is thermostable.
-Human DNA polymerase is not, and would
+Human DNA polymerase is not, and would be nonfunctional under the temperatures used in PCR.

 2. Nucleotides were left out of the reaction.
 3. The denaturation phase temperature was set to 55°C.